utsavns96/url-shortener/README.md

 #### 3. service.impl.UrlShortenerServiceImpl.java
 This class implements the `UrlShortenerService` interface and contains the business logic for shortening and retrieving URLs.
 It contains the following methods:

-- `createShortUrl`: This method takes the URL input from the user and returns a shortUrl.
-There are 2 cases that we need to address here: first if we have a new URL that we haven't seen before, and the second if we already have that URL in our database.
+- `createShortUrl()`: This method takes the URL input from the user and returns a shortUrl.
+<br><br>
+   There are 2 cases that we need to address here:
+   1) We already have the URL in our database, i.e. it has been shortened before.
+   2) We have a new URL that we haven't seen before.
+<br><br>
+   We start by doing a quick sanitization of our input `originalURL` to remove any extra double-quotes.
+Then, we compute an SHA-256 hash of the `originalURL` using `computeUrlHash()` (this becomes our `originalUrlHash`).

-   We start by generating a `shortUrl` using the method `generateShortUrl()`.
-It then checks in our database if there is an entry with this `shortUrl`.
+   We then check our database using the GSI to see if an entry with this hash already exists.
+  <br><br>
+   * If an entry exists:
-  - If an entry is found, it checks if the `expiryTime` of the entry has passed the current time.
+     - We check if the `expiryTime` has passed the current time.
-    - If it has, the database entry is updated with a new `expiryTime` as `now + 3600 seconds` (1 hr).
+       - If it has expired -> we update the existing item with a new expiryTime (now + 3600 seconds).
-    - If it hasn't, it skips to the return statement.
+       - If it has not expired -> we simply return the existing shortUrl.

-    Finally, it returns the `shortUrl`.
+         <br><br>
+   * If no entry exists:
+     - We generate a new shortUrl, but we also need to guard against rare hash collisions.
+     - We initialize a retry loop with `counter` to 0, and initialize `MAX_RETRIES=10` (to prevent this loop from going on infinitely long).
+     - On the first attempt `(counter == 0)`, we generate a candidate `shortUrl` from the `originalURL` using `generateShortUrl()`.
+     - We then check if this `shortUrl` is already being used by some other URL (a rare case of possible hash collision).
+        - If it is already used, we regenerate a candidate by incrementing `counter` and appending the value to `originalURL`.
+        - If it isn't being used, we proceed.
+     - We either get a `shortUrl` that isn't being used, or we throw a `RuntimeException` and log it as an error.
+Spring Boot framework makes handling a `RuntimeException` easy for us by returning a Http Error `500: Internal Server Error` to the user.
-  - If an entry is not found in the database, it creates a new entry in the database with the `shortUrl` and `originalUrl`, and sets the `expiryTime` as `now + 3600 seconds` (1 hr).
-It then returns the `shortUrl`.
+     - Finally, if we have a `shortUrl`, a new record in our DynamoDB table is created with the `shortUrl`, `originalUrl`, `originalUrlHash`, and `expiryTime` as `now + 3600 seconds` (1 hr).
+<br><br><br>
 - `generateShortUrl()`: This method is used to generate a `shortUrl` from a given `originalUrl`.
     We first create a MessageDigest object using the SHA-256 algorithm, and then we convert our `originalUrl` into a byte array using UTF_8 encoding.
 This is passed to our `digest` method, which returns a byte array.
     This byte array is converted into a Base64 string that is URL-safe, and removes any padding characters in the Base64 output.
     Finally, we take the first 8 characters of the Base64 string and return it as our `shortUrl`.
+  <br><br>
+- `computeUrlHash()`: This works in the same way as `generateShortUrl()`, but does not truncate the resulting hash to 8 characters.
+  <br><br>
 - `getOriginalUrl`: This method takes a `shortUrl` as input and returns the `originalUrl`.
 It first checks if the `shortUrl` exists in our DynamoDB table.

 #### 4. model.UrlMapping.java